 In parallel, a new set of users arrived.
 They inherited the jobs of their peers and/or predecessors.
 They inherited the licenses to your product.
 They might be 20, 30 or 50% of your users a year later.

 Ask yourself: did you engage each of them to onboard and train them equally as well?
-If you didn’t, your user base is in a constant state of decay as newer, less engaged users replace the older ones.
+If you didn’t, your user base is in a constant state of decay (or, entropy) as newer, less engaged users replace the older ones.

 This is a huge problem.